Abdul-Sayed/angular-new-notes/notes.md

+## Setup
 ng new my-app --routing

 cd my-app
 ng serve --port 3000  // serve the app

-ng build  // creates a build for deployment ng lint , ng test  // other tests

-ng g c componentName  -- generate a component.
-Add a -d flag to create a dry run and see what it makes
+ng build  // creates a build for deployment ng lint , ng test  // eate a dry run and see what it makes

-## Modules
-Modules - organize code.
-Contains related components and services (groups functionality).
-A module imports the different decorators used by the module and the class components, the directives, any child modules, and the (exported) components that are grouped into the module.

-The imports array lists all the directives and child modules, the declarations array lists all the components, and the bootstrap array lists the component to be rendered first.
-Only the app module needs to list the bootstrap.
-App module must import browser module.

-Each component directory can have its own module.
-Child modules must import CommonModule, and export their components

-## Services
-Services - reusable code, and code that connects to server where calculations are done

-## Routes
-Routes - reload parts of the screen dynamically by controlling url
+---

 ## Components
 Components - building blocks of UI.
 Composed of HTML template and TS code that consists of named imports the class needs, a class decorator and class logic.
 A component can be rendered using its selector.